 Do you provide tax planning and consulting?

 Yes, US Global Tax offer tax planning and consulting services.
 These can be either stand-alone or part of the return preparation process.
 For any of our clients who owe tax, we offer to set up a meeting upon completion of the tax return, to determine if there is any way to reduce this tax liability through restructuring going forward.

 How long does US tax return preparation take?

-We generally schedule work to completed around 3-5 months out from signing.
-This enables our clients to obtain the information we request, and also sufficient time for completion and senior review prior to being sent to our clients.
+We generally schedule work to be completed around 3-5 months out from signing.
+This enables our clients to obtain the information we request, and also sufficient time for completion and senior review before being sent to our clients.

 What is an FBAR?

 An FBAR is the Report of Foreign Bank Accounts (Form FinCEN 114).
 This form is used to report the existence of any financial accounts US citizens or Green Card Holders hold outside of the US.
 As part of this, each bank account number and its corresponding maximum balance at any one time during the year in question is reported.
 As part of this preparation, our accountants will send you a form to fill in, and list each of your bank accounts, with its maximum balance alongside.
 There are no tax implications of this form.

 Does US Global Tax assist those on a low income?